What is orange hawkweed?

 - threatens species habitat, natural landscapes and cultural heritage in Kosciuszko National Park.

-Orange hawkweed is listed as prohibited matter under the Biosecurity Conservation Act 2016.
-Hawkweeds (Hieracium species) have potential to be a serious environmental and agricultural threat in the temperate areas of south-eastern Australia, including the Australian Alps.
+Orange hawkweed is listed as Prohibited Matter under the NSW Biosecurity Act 2015.
+Hawkweeds (Hieracium species) have potential to be serious environmental and agricultural threats in the temperate areas of south east Australia, including the Australian Alps.
 Prompt treatment of known populations of hawkweeds has limited their spread so far.

-Orange hawkweed was sold in nurseries as an ornamental plant in NSW until relatively recently.
+Orange hawkweed was historically sold in nurseries as an ornamental plant in New South Wales.
 It was first recorded as naturalised in 2003.
 Loss and degradation of native plant and animal habitat by invasion of escaped garden plants, including aquatic plants has been listed as a key threatening process by the NSW Scientific Committee.

 Managing orange hawkweed

-NSW Orange Hawkweed Strategy has been developed in consultation with a range of stakeholders to address the threats from hawkweed and aims to eradicate orange hawkweed from NSW.
+NSW Orange Hawkweed Strategy has been developed in consultation with a range of stakeholders to address the threats from hawkweed and aims to eradicate orange hawkweed and mouse ear hawkweed from New South Wales.

-Currently in NSW, orange hawkweed is only known to occur in Kosciuszko National Park.
-However, there may also be additional unknown infestations outside Kosciusko National Park as orange hawkweed was used as a horticultural plant in NSW.
+Currently in New South Wales, orange hawkweed is only known to occur in Kosciuszko National Park and 2 nearby properties.
+However, there may also be additional unknown infestations outside Kosciusko National Park and a large-scale, cross-tenure surveillance effort is underway to detect and eradicate any new infestations